kundupro/GENMETA/README.md

 # GENMETA
+NOTE: There may be some stability issues with the current package.
+The package is under development now.
+GENMETA version 2 will be coming soon.

 Generalized Meta-Analysis(GENMETA) is an approach for combining information on multivariate regression parameters across multiple different studies which have different, but, possibly overlapping information on subsets of covariates.
 GENMETA implements the generalized meta-analysis using IRWLS algorithm.
 This file provides guidelines for implementing generalized meta-analysis(GENMETA).